How to Avoid Three Common Early Retirement Pitfalls

 3. Take Social Security Early

-Use an online Social Security calculator to figure out the best time for you to start withdrawing your benefits.
-You can also discuss your options with a financial advisor.
-Being smart you're your Social Security withdraws can mean you have more financial security throughout your retirement.
+Use an online Social Security calculator to estimate the best time for you to start benefits, and discuss options with a trusted advisor.
+Being smart about your Social Security withdrawals can improve your financial security throughout retirement.

-Early retirement can be a blessing, especially when you plan your finances wisely.
-Take time today to begin a financial assessment.
-Keep these early retirement pitfalls in mind as you make the most of your early retirement.
+Early retirement can be a blessing when you plan your finances wisely.
+Take time now to do a financial assessment, keep these pitfalls in mind, and adapt as needed to make the most of your retirement.
+If you're unsure about next steps, ask an agent.

 Need insurance for You, Your Family or Your Business?